ManMetGames/ProgrammingEssentials/docs/Lessons/getting_started.md

 <h2><a href="../Extras/Brackets">( New Bracket Unlocked! )</a></h2>
 <blockquote>
 There are a lot of brackets used in programming, so each time we cover a new type, we'll make sure to understand what they actually mean.
 Our first bracket type is the round bracket.
 When you need to `pass information` into something, this is when you'll need round brackets (like this!).
 That's why when we wrote methods for setting the size and colour of the canvas in the previous example, we passed information into those methods, using round brackets!
-To learn more, take a look at the quick reference page on brackets <a href="../Extras/Brackets">here</a>!
 </blockquote>

 <br>